arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

 - Make sure the data is shuffled before splitting!
 - langfuse custom scores ([link](https://langfuse.com/docs/scores/custom)).
 Does it make sense to log this on a per-observation basis? "correct" and "output_valid". -> don't know how to do it on a per-observation basis.
 I only implemented on a per batch basis (accuracy)
 - example formatter with quotes?
+- make fixed splits for train/val/test
+- pinecone for vector database:
+    - use `filter` argument in `similarity_search` function to filter on student_id
+    - can use namespaces to get multiple datasets in one index (max 5 indexes in free tier).
+E.g., index llama3 has 2 namespaces: DBE-KT22 and CUPA
+    - do we need to embed once for every question_id or once for every interaction_id?
+We only need the input, which does not depend on the interaction_id.
+So we can embed once for every question_id. -> need to keep track of the question-answer records.
+    - can a student answer the same question multiple times?
+If yes, do we want to exclude this in the semantic search?
+Which record to select if the question is semantically similar?
+    - create build_embedding() function in model/build.py + add build_openai_embedding() function + rename existing functions to build_openai_model etc.

 # Questions meeting 17/03/2025